Key moments since Jussie Smollett reported Chicago attack

 Feb.
 15

 - Chicago police spokesman Anthony Guglielimi says the two "persons of interest" are now considered suspects.
-He says the men - identified only as Nigerian brothers by police - are in custody but have not been charged with a crime.
+He says the men - identified previously by police as two brothers from Nigeria - are in custody but have not been charged with a crime.

 - Chicago police release the two men without charges after arresting them on suspicion of assaulting Smollett and holding them for nearly 48 hours.
 A police spokesman says the two are no longer considered suspects and that investigators have new evidence to consider as a result of questioning them.